People Working at Desks in Office

 Commercial registered agents often maintain a physical address in multiple states and work with many business entities (possibly hundreds, thousands, or even tens of thousands).

-4 Advantages of Using a Commercial Registered Agent
+4 Advantages of Using a Commercial Agent

 1. Makes it Easier to Expand into Another State